viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 Trace them to the outside of the gearbox, and mark them left, right, and front - we used masking tape and a marker.

 The front motor allows a switch from high to low gear.
-We won't wire this as part of this tutorial - so if you want to shift the gear, you can do so manually with the gearbox cover off.
+We won't wire this as part of this tutorial - if you want to shift the gear, you can do so manually with the gearbox cover off.

 Once you've marked the wires, close up the gearbox with the screws you removed earlier.